Greenville, New York Rotary Club

 We channel our commitment to service at home and abroad through five Avenues of Service, which are the foundation of club activity.

-- Vocational Service calls on every Rotarian to work with integrity and contribute their expertise to the problems and needs of society.
-Learn more in An Introduction to Vocational Service and the Code of Conduct.
+• Vocational Service calls on every Rotarian to work with integrity and contribute their expertise to the problems and needs of society.
+Learn more in and the .

-- Community Service encourages every Rotarian to find ways to improve the quality of life for people in their communities and to serve the public interest.
-Learn more in Communities in Action: A Guide to Effective Projects.
+• Community Service encourages every Rotarian to find ways to improve the quality of life for people in their communities and to serve the public interest.
+Learn more in .

-- Youth Service recognizes the importance of empowering youth and young professionals through leadership development programs such as Rotaract, Interact, Rotary Youth Leadership Awards, and Rotary Youth Exchange.
+• Youth Service recognizes the importance of empowering youth and young professionals through leadership development programs such as , , , and .